hurbcom/challenge-charlie/README.md

 make dev
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [https://localhost:3000](https://localhost:3000) to view it in the browser.

 ### Storybook

 ```bash
 make storybook
 ```

+Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

 ### Testing